Noel Buck

-Noel Buck (born April 5, 2005) is an American professional soccer player who plays as a midfielder for Major League Soccer club New England Revolution.
+Noel Arthur Coleman Buck (born 5 April 2005) is a professional footballer who plays as a midfielder for Major League Soccer club San Jose Earthquakes.
+Born in the United States, he represented England at youth level.

-Career
+Club career

 Youth

 Raised in Arlington, Massachusetts, Buck joined the New England Revolution academy in 2017 from New England Futbol Club.
 In 2021, Buck spent time with the club's USL League One affiliate team New England Revolution II.
-He made his debut on April 10, 2021, starting against Fort Lauderdale CF.
+He made his debut on 10 April 2021, starting against Fort Lauderdale CF.

 Professional

-On January 18, 2022, Buck signed a homegrown player contract with New England Revolution.
+On 18 January 2022, Buck signed a homegrown player contract with New England Revolution.

-He scored his first goal at the MLS level on September 4, 2022, in a 3-0 win over New York City FC, making him the second youngest scorer in team history, behind only Diego Fagúndez.
+He scored his first goal at the MLS level on 4 September 2022, in a 3–0 win over New York City FC, making him the second youngest scorer in team history, behind only Diego Fagúndez.
+On 25 March 2023, Buck scored an 88th minute game-winning goal against D.C.
+United at Audi Field, assisted by Gustavo Bou.

+On 30 August 2024, Buck joined Premier League side Southampton on a short-term loan until January and joined the Under-21 squad.
+Buck returned to the Revolution on 6 January 2025.

+On 23 April 2025, Buck was traded to San Jose Earthquakes for a fee of up to $650,000.

+International career

+Born in the United States to an English father and an American mother, Buck is eligible to represent England, the United States, and Wales (through his Welsh grandmother) in international competitions.

+In September 2023, Buck earned his first call-up to the England U19 squad.

+He went on to make his U19 debut during a 1–0 defeat to Germany in Oliva on 6 September 2023.

+On 7 June 2024, Buck made his England U20 debut during a 2–1 win over Sweden at Stadion ŠRC Sesvete.

+Personal life

+Buck holds American and British passports.